-Nothing beats the smell of food cooking on the grill in the summertime, but if you don’t take proper care of the equipment, you could end up in a dangerous situation.
+Nothing beats the smell of firing up the grill in the summertime, but if you don’t take proper care of the equipment, you could end up in a dangerous situation.
 Follow these tips to ensure that both you—and your food—are safe this season.

 - To get the grill ready for the season, use crumpled up pieces of aluminum foil to scrub the grill rack and remove particles or burnt-on food bits.

 - Wash racks thoroughly with soap and water before putting back onto the grill.

 - Use a metal scrubbing brush (specifically for use on a grill) to scrape off any debris from grill racks.

 - Scrub the rack down with soap and water, and follow up with a layer of vegetable oil to reduce rust.

 - Remove the grease tray, and clean thoroughly with soap and water.

 - Always keep the grill a safe distance from your home (at least ten feet away), and on a level surface to limit the chance of it rolling or falling over.

 - Never leave a grill unattended, and be sure to let children know the dangers of getting too close to or touching the grill.

 - Be wary of objects that could catch fire resting too close the grill (e.g. plasticware, clothing, etc.).